 Touchscreen kiosks can entertain and inform customers inside shops and in public spaces and are becoming highly popular for displaying menus, wayfinding and product selection.

 Some shops are now bridging the gap between e-commerce and brick and mortar by treating their high street shops as a showroom, and allowing customers to order online in store using digital touchscreen kiosks.

 Other businesses are taking interactivity to a whole other level, with some using motion and depth sensor technology such as Microsoft Kinect which enables interactive displays to engage with passersby in a huge variety of ways.
 This is developing into a unique field of marketing which is often called an Augmented Reality campaign, but can also be referred to as a form of experiential marketing.

 Marketing campaigns such as those developed by Purina have given us some fantastic interactive signage examples, showing why digital advertising is important and how it can eliminate display blindness and engage customers in imaginative new ways.
 Smaller businesses, however, may need to think inventively about how they can replicate these effects on a smaller scale and budget.

-Check out the second part to this article, How to create digital signage content, for more information on how digital advertising works, what to display on digital signs, and our summary of whether it is more effective than printed signage.
+Check out the second part to this article, How to create digital signage content, for more information on how digital advertising works and what to display on your digital signs to in order to get the biggest return on investment.

 1. Kornblau, ‘Packaging and supermarkets: The package in the market place’, Effective Marketing Coordination (1961), pp. 296–306.